-On Thursday 12 February we welcomed young explorer and mountaineer Bonita Norris to Gordon’s School.
-Bonita holds the record for being the youngest British woman to reach the summit of Mount Everest back in 2010.
+On Thursday 12th February, we welcomed young explorer and mountaineer Bonita Norris to Gordon’s School.
+Bonita holds the record for being the youngest British woman to reach the summit of Mount Everest when she climbed the Mountain back in 2010.

 Bonita spoke with great enthusiasm to students, parents and staff about her journey from taking up basic climbing courses, going on small climbing expeditions around the UK and Europe and finally her training and preparation for Mount Everest.

 She spoke of overcoming great hardships and challenges along the way, dealing with crippling fear at great heights, withstanding freezing cold temperatures, the importance of teamwork and hard work, but overall, her story is about perseverance, taking opportunities and trusting that one small step at a time is enough to take on even the biggest of goals.

 Wednesday 12th November 2014

 Heather inspired Gordon's pupils and parents with her enthusiasm, dedication and her drive for the pursuit of excellence.

 This Insight Talk helped students, parents and staff to understand what life is like for published authors.
 Alex and Simon Scarrow spoke with great passion and enthusiasm about genres such as gladiators and time travel using their love of history as a source of writing inspiration.

 British businessman and CEO of Sainsbury's 2004-2014

 On Thursday 13th February 2014, British businessman and CEO of Sainsbury’s, Justin King, visited Gordon’s as part of the school’s popular Insight Talk programme.